logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 #### Deleting the extension

-To delete the extension, its dependencies and environment variables, use the following command:
+To delete the extension and its environment variables, use the following command:

 ```shell
 aws lambda update-function-configuration \